sergiofgonzalez/eloquent-js/chapter06-secret-life-of-objects/01-hello-methods-and-this-in-functions/README.md

-# 01 &mdash; Hello Methods
+# 01 &mdash; Hello Methods and `this` in Functions
-> introducing object methods in JavaScript and `this` for regular and arrow functions
+> introducing object methods in JavaScript and `this` for regular and arrow functions.
+Also, `Function.call` is introduced.

 ## Description